lp-wan/archi/schc-architecture.md

 but share the same SCHC Header.

 ~~~~
-{: #Fig-SCHCSESSION title='SCHC Session Layer'}
+{: #Fig-SCHCSESSION title='SCHC Instances for a stratum'}

 ### SCHC Header

-SCHC Header carries information to allow the SCHC layer to work correctly.
+SCHC Header carries information to allow the SCHC strata to work correctly.
 For example, it selects the correct Instance and checks the validity of the datagram.
 There IS NOT always a RuleID if there is only one Rule for the SCHC Header, whose length is 0.
 The SCHC Header format is not fixed, and the SoR MUST have one or more Rules describing the formats.
 SCHC Header contains different fields.
 For Instance, when the SCHC header may identify the next protocol in the stack, the format of the SCHC header takes the format as {{Fig-SCHCHDR}} shows.